Common causes of bloating & gas

 Practicing stress-reduction and self-soothing techniques can lower levels of stress hormones and increase the release of neurotransmitters like serotonin and dopamine, which can improve anxiety and depression and alleviate the effect of stress on the GI tract.

-5) Unhealthy Eating
+5) Unhealthy eating

 Eating a diet high in unhealthy fats can increase bloating because fat is digested slower than protein or carbohydrates, which means it takes the stomach longer to empty after a fatty meal.
 Vomiting and diarrhea can indicate a foodborne illness or other potentially serious causes of abdominal pain.